jundalisay/spblist/content/en/material/fallacies/string.md

 So both of them are just 2 sides of the same fallacy coin.
 - Both of them will fail in reality because an imaginary object can never have a reality no matter what you do.

-The creator of the imaginary object is the simultaniety of time.
+The creator of the imaginary object is the simultaneity of time.
-- This is because, in Cartesian Physics, the true cause of simultaniety is the 5th Element called the aether.
+- This is because, in Cartesian Physics, the true cause of simultaneity is the 5th Element called the aether.
-- But Einstein's simultaniety is based on light (1st Element) and so does not match Nature or reality
+- But Einstein's simultaneity is based on light (1st Element) and so does not match Nature or reality

 ### The Solution

-The solution is to get rid of Einstein's Relativity which carries the false idea of the simultaniety of time.
+The solution is to get rid of Einstein's Relativity which carries the false idea of the simultaneity of time.

 Instead of being light-based, time can be split into 3 kinds: